jfo/blag/_drafts/fizzbuzz-is-a-jazz-standard.md

-I've long been fascinated by this post, having read it very early on in learning to program myself, and coming away heartened about my chances of being "up to snuff" after solving FizzBuzz over beers one night while exploring the idea of a career change with a programmer friend.
+I've long been fascinated by this post, having read it very early on in learning to program myself, and coming away heartened about my chances of being "up to snuff" after solving fizzbuzz over beers one night while exploring the idea of a career change with a programmer friend.

 At the time, I was incredulous that that was all it might take to prove a